 Before 1934, the Breidamerkurjokull glacier bordered on the ocean.
 So, melting water was drifting directly into the sea.
 But when the glacier melted more and more, it started drifting inland.
 Melting water kept on flowing away and formed a lake with a mouth to the ocean.

-Besides melting water, the glacier also loses large ice blocks.
+Besides melting water, the glacier also expels large ice blocks.
 These fall down into the lake, which gives it a magnificent view in front of the highest ice cap in Europe (910m high).

-The current from the lake to the ocean is so strong that it takes the ice blocks along.
+The current from the lake to the ocean is so strong that it takes the ice blocks out into the ocean.
 It is a bizarre sight to see these huge ice blocks, that easily weigh over a couple of tons, being dragged into the ocean with such a high speed.

 What is Diamond Beach?